mersh-ua/DevOps_online_Kiev_2021Q4/m5/task5.1/readme.md

 <details><summary>Basics of UNIX file system, search and navigation</summary>

-<p>ls is a very useful and powerful utility like many other UNIX utilities such as cp, rm and cat.
+<br>ls is a very useful and powerful utility like many other UNIX utilities such as cp, rm and cat.
 Bash have several built-in commands such as cd or echo that we need every day.

 ![](t5.1.B.tree.root.PNG)
 ![](t5.1.B.file.ls.rel.abs.pahtes.PNG)